Questions and Answers with Dr. Hancock

 What is your healing rate/ success rate in the use of hyperbarics?

 Obviously, hyperbaric medicine has significantly improved our patient outcomes with both neurosurgical, orthopedic, and soft tissue injuries.
 Our clients love that their pets can have such state of the art care and also appreciate the extreme benefits they see in their pets when they return home.
+One example of where we have seen dramatic differences is in the treatment of intravertebral disc dogs that presented to us “deep pain negative”.
+The typical prognosis for these patients is that 50% will return to ambulation with surgical decompression.
+However, currently our patient collection has shown that 14\18 deep pain negative dogs (78%) recovered the ability to ambulate with surgery combined with preoperative and postoperative hyperbaric oxygen treatments.
+This is a considerable improvement over the well accepted prognosis for these patients.

 What new things do you plan to do with the Sechrist Chamber that you couldn’t with your previous chamber?
 More animals at once?
 Patients on IV?